 - Measures should then be introduced to progressively disincentives the purchase of new carbon intensive vehicles such as year-on-year increases in taxes on petrol and diesel, motor tax and purchase taxes for petrol and diesel vehicles.

 Once completed the Report by the Assembly will be available here.

-The Citizens’ Assembly will be live streamed and therefore available for the public to view.
+The Citizens’ Assembly was live streamed and therefore available for the public to view.